-The seductive, plastic possibilities of concrete come with an environmental cost architects are coming to grips with.
+The seductive, plastic possibilities of concrete construction come with an environmental cost architects are coming to grips with.
 It’s not likely the timber-framed pagoda would survive a building inspection today, but new wood structural systems are being researched and repackaged to reach new heights.
-It’s called “mass timber,” and it could drive a materials revolution every bit as transformative as the advent of the I-beam and curtain wall.
+It’s called mass timber, and it could drive a materials revolution every bit as transformative as the advent of the I-beam and curtain wall.

 What Is Mass Timber?

-Green says he coined term “mass timber” six years ago.
-His 96-foot-tall Wood Innovation Design Center (WIDC) at the University of Northern British Columbia is the tallest wood-structure building in North America, and a handful of newer projects are hot on its heels, some of them Green’s.
+Green says he coined the term mass timber six years ago.
+His 96-foot-tall Wood Innovation Design Centre (WIDC) at the University of Northern British Columbia is the tallest wood-structure building in North America, and a handful of newer projects are hot on its heels, some of them Green’s.
 He’s working on proposals for 30-story wood buildings.

 Composite systems, made from both concrete and mass timber, compromise by applying wood’s green credentials while also supporting taller buildings.
-For example, a SOM report on wood construction found that hybrid systems still save 60 to 75 percent of carbon emissions compared to a concrete-only equivalent building.
-As mass-timber systems advance, “engineers will determine where in the building the various materials work best to achieve both the desired structural and environmental performances,” Cover says.
+For example, a SOM report on wood construction found that hybrid systems still save 60%—75% of carbon emissions compared to a concrete-only equivalent building.
+As mass-timber building systems advance, “engineers will determine where in the building the various materials work best to achieve both the desired structural and environmental performances,” Cover says.

 In addition to its ratio of weight to strength, the biggest advantage is carbon sequestration.
 While trees are growing, they pull in carbon from the atmosphere and store it in the wood: The wood used in a 20-story building could sequester 3,150 tons of carbon.
+In contrast, a large portion of carbon emissions happen during the construction process.
 The amount of concrete used to build such a structure would emit 1,215 tons of carbon.
-These emissions savings are the equivalent of taking 900 cars off the road for a year.
+That carbon impact is equivalent to taking 900 cars off the road for a year.

 Additionally, wood is flexible and speedy on a job site; it can be easily cut and altered as needed.
 And wood can be recycled for many uses once taken out of a building.
 Wood is often used as a finishing material in large buildings, and its rich natural texture (and people’s attraction to it) demonstrates that it can work as structure, external skin, and internal surface.

-Researchers haven’t uncovered any basic structural or architectural functions wood can’t handle, but it’s not perfect.
-Sound dampening is often an issue with wood structures, says Oregon State Wood Science and Engineering Professor Lech Muszynski.
+Researchers haven’t uncovered any basic structural or architectural functions wood can’t handle, but mass-timber construction is not perfect.
+Sound dampening is often an issue with wood structures, says Oregon State University Wood Science and Engineering Professor Lech Muszynski.
 “It’s no accident that your violin is made out of wood,” he says.
 Wood is also vulnerable to insects; steel and concrete are not.
 And hot, moist climates require careful detailing to avoid moisture and decay.

-Mass-timber boosters counter that the United States’ 751 million acres of forest have been stable for many decades.
-That’s a massive area—one-third of the country’s landmass.
-“For every 8- to 10-story building we do in CLT, North American forests grow [enough] wood for that every five minutes,” Green says.
+Mass-timber boosters counter that the United States’s 751 million acres of forest have been stable for many decades.
+That’s a massive area one-third of the country’s landmass.
+“For every eight- to 10-story building we do in CLT, North American forests grow [enough] wood for that every five minutes,” Green says.

 And architects are looking at different building and infrastructure types ideal for mass timber: big-box stores, university facilities, and bridges.
 In fact, experts say tall buildings aren’t necessarily mass timber’s signature building type.
-The material is useful enough, they say, that tall mass-timber buildings are likely to go beyond iconic—some day becoming ubiquitous.
-“They’re like the Eiffel Tower was for steel construction,” Muszynski says, “a demonstration of the possibilities that this technology gives you.”
+The material is useful enough, they say, that tall mass-timber buildings are likely to go beyond iconic, someday becoming ubiquitous.
+“They’re like the Eiffel Tower was for steel construction, a demonstration of the possibilities that this technology gives you,” Muszynski says.

-“Tall buildings,” Green adds, “are really about changing the public perceptions of what’s possible.”
+“Tall buildings are really about changing the public perceptions of what’s possible,” Green says.